crystallabs/event_handler/README.md

 p event.return_value # => 9
 ```

-The above example will work as long as event handlers are invoked synchronously.
+Please note the above example will work correctly as long as event handlers are
-Running one or more handlers asynchronously and checking for the return value
+invoked synchronously.
+Running one or more handlers asynchronously and checking
-after all handlers have finished execution is currently not addressed as part
+for the return value after all handlers have finished execution is currently not
-of built-in functionality.
+addressed as part of built-in functionality.

 ### Inspecting event handlers